-Melissa Pemberton has been with A Child’s Hope Spokane for over three years.
-Her current roles within the agency are Case Manager and Placement Coordinator, as well as teaching the quarterly Intro Class.
+Melissa Pemberton has been with A Child’s Hope Spokane since 2014.
+Her current roles within the agency are Director, Case Manager and Placement Coordinator, as well as teaching the quarterly Intro Class.
 Since 2004, Melissa has worked with low-income, high-risk families in various capacities with the most recent being an Adoptions Social Worker for the state of Washington.
 In addition, Melissa volunteered for four years with Teen MOPS, a support group for teenage mothers in the Spokane area.

 Melissa and her husband Jon have three daughters and live in Cheney, WA.
 Melissa enjoys running, reading, spending time with her family, and cooking.
 She feels so blessed to work for A Child’s Hope Spokane as it allows her the opportunity to work with those involved in the foster care system while still being available for her family.